Fit as a Mama Bear

 You can eat 1-2 elderberry gummies each day when trying to boost your immune system.

+When making the gummy bears, you need to move fast.
 Gelatin binds very quickly.
-So, if it’s not mixed properly you end up with problems.
+So, if it’s not mixed properly, you end up with problems.
 Common problems are:

-• half-hard gummies
+• Half-hard gummies

+These are both the result of poorly mixed ingredients.
 So, make sure everything is ready before you mix the gelatin.

 Do elderberry gummies boost the immune system?

-How long do they last?
+How long do elderberry gummies last?

 More Cough & Cold Tips

-4 elderberry gummies leaned against an orange bowl
+4 elderberry gummies leaned against an orange bowl.

 Immune Boosting Homemade Elderberry Gummies